honeykethan/CANey/README.md

 ## Python Scripts

 Python scripts are available for both Linux PCs and mobile devices.
 These scripts establish a connection with the ESP8266 NodeMCU and enable you to send and receive CAN messages.
 They are designed to be user-friendly and accessible.

-## License

-This project is open-source and released under the (LICENSE).
-You are welcome to modify, contribute, or use it for educational and non-malicious purposes.

 **Note**: Connecting to someone elses CAN bus systems and sending/reciving messages without proper authorization may be illegal and unethical.